4 Microscale: the contractile unit

 2. overcoming the fusion energy barrier, whose timescale decreases with \(N\) since more SNAREpins can exert more force.

 The counterintuitive finding that more SNAREpins actually slow down the process is directly linked to the result of Section 4.3.5: Under a fixed load (here 0 force), the long-range interaction generates internal frustration that increases the energy of mixed microstate.
-The result of this feedback is an energy barrier between the two homogenous states (fully zippered or fully unzippered) that increases with \(N\), which makes the zippering process slower for larger clusters, see Figure 4.8 (c).
+The result of this feedback is an energy barrier between the two homogenous states (fully zippered or fully unzippered) that increases linearly with \(N\), which makes the zippering process exponentially slower for larger clusters, see Figure 4.8 (c).
 The prediction of the model is in accordance with the actual molecular structure of the fusion machinery as explained by the recent review by Rothman et al. (2023).

 The follow-up study (Caruel and Pincet 2024)is based on the recent work by Bera et al. (2023), suggesting that the SNAREpins forms a double ring structure.
 In our first study, only one ring was considered.
 We show in our new publication that the systems still shows an optimal configuration but that the relative positioning of the two rings on the vesible may modify the fusion time by few orders of magniture.
 Hence, this dual ring machinery has to be finely tuned.